iterative/dvc.org/content/docs/start/data-management/data-versioning.md

 </details>

-Yes, DVC is technically not even a version control system! `.dvc` file contents define data file versions.
-Git itself provides the version control.
-DVC in turn creates these `.dvc` files, updates them, and synchronizes DVC-tracked data in the <abbr>workspace</abbr> efficiently to match them.
+Yes, DVC is technically not a version control system!
+Git itself provides that layer.
+DVC in turn manipulates `.dvc` files, whose contents define the data file versions.
+DVC also synchronizes DVC-tracked data in the <abbr>workspace</abbr>
+efficiently to match them.

 ## Large datasets versioning